Skip to main content

 The following are some of the common intentional torts:

-- Trespass: Trespass involves a person using another’s land or property without their consent.
+• Trespass: Trespass involves using another person’s land or property without their consent.
 Some forms of trespass include trespass to land and trespass to chattel or personal property.

 Examples and Explanations of Intentional Torts